 What is Trodelvy?

-Trodelvy is a prescription medicine used to treat adults with breast cancer that is:
+Trodelvy is a prescription medicine used to treat adults with:

-- that has spread to other parts of the body metastatic, and
+- when your breast cancer has spread to other parts of the body (metastatic) or cannot be removed by surgery, and

 It is not known if Trodelvy is safe and effective in people with moderate or severe liver problems.